 - 4. Undergraduate Cumulative Grade Point Average (CGPA) of 3.0 (on a 4.0 scale).
-For applicants who have an undergraduate CGPA of less that 3.0, the applicant must submit acceptable GMAT (minimum score 450) or GRE (minimum of 215 combined verbal and quantitative reasoning scores) test scores. - Two (2) letters of recommendation using the ECPI University Graduate Program Recommendation Form.
+For applicants who have an undergraduate CGPA of less than 3.0, the applicant must submit acceptable scores from GMAT (minimum score 450) or GRE (minimum of 1,000 for tests taken prior to 2011, or 144 Quantitative and 153 Verbal on the revised General Test for tests taken since 2011). - 5.
+Two (2) letters of recommendation using the ECPI University Graduate Program Recommendation Form.
 These recommendations may be completed by academic or professional references. - 6.
 Demonstrated work experience in the field.